-The Great Apple Crunch encourages healthy eating and supports farm to school and other local food purchasing initiatives throughout the region.
+The Great Apple Crunch encourages healthy eating and supports farm to school and other local food purchasing initiatives throughout the state.
 It's also a fun way to connect food and agriculture to classroom curricula - from science to art & more!

-Join the Midwestern states of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Iowa, and Ohio in celebrating National Farm to School Month 🗸 by crunching into locally and regionally grown apples at NOON on the second Thursday in October.
+Join Wisconsin in celebrating National Farm to School Month 🗸 by crunching into locally and regionally grown apples at NOON on the second Thursday in October.
 Of course, if you are unable to participate at the exact date and time, we still encourage you to plan an Apple Crunch event anytime during October's National Farm to School Month.